yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 ## Graphical changes, driver issues, and the nostalgia bliss that is the good old 64

-This month, [byte[]](https://github.com/liamwhite) continues the wave of improvements for `Super Mario 3D All-Stars`, this time, he noticed a bug in the DMAcopy ([direct memory access](https://en.wikipedia.org/wiki/Direct_memory_access)) of the Nintendo Switch’s GPU.
+This pont month, [byte[]](https://github.com/liamwhite) continued the wave of improvements for `Super Mario 3D All-Stars`.
+This time, he noticed a bug in the DMAcopy ([direct memory access](https://en.wikipedia.org/wiki/Direct_memory_access)) of the Nintendo Switch’s GPU.

 `DMACopy` is a mechanism that many games use to send texture data to the GPU, it handles the format conversion from "pitch" (pixels on a line by line basis) to "tiled" (gridded) images.
 This process works by writing the pitch image data into GPU memory accessible by the DMA engine.
 Next, a DMAcopy is requested through the DMA engine driver, converting the image data into a separate buffer accessible by the GPU.
 This buffer will then be used as the texture on the final draw.